hardchaos/keyway/readme.md

 # Keyway
 ### Persistent environment variables!
 A simple solution to prevent ever uploading your api keys to github.
-Functions similarly to normal environment variables, except the keys and values will persist through restarts.
+Functions similarly to normal environment variables, except the keys and values persist through restarts.
+No dependencies outside of the standard library.

 ```import keyway
 kw = keyway.Keyway()```